paulcarrtech/asciidoc-test-repo/My Asciidoctor Windows 11 Installation Guide.md

 gem install asciidoctor
 ```

-For more detail, see [Gem Install](https://docs.asciidoctor.org/asciidoctor/latest/install/ruby-packaging/#gem-install). **But ignore** the instructions about RVM.
+For more detail, see Asciidoctor's [Gem Install](https://docs.asciidoctor.org/asciidoctor/latest/install/ruby-packaging/#gem-install) guide. **But ignore** the instructions about RVM.

 ## Install Asciidoctor PDF